Late Marko Stankovic spot-kick holds Mumbai City | Goal.com

 Jorge Costa made one change to his line-up that defeated Bengaluru FC 2-0 at the Mumbai Football Arena last week.
 Hyderabad made five changes to the side that faced defeat against Odisha FC in an attempt to find the right combination.

 The game got off to a passive start with both sides giving the ball away poorly in the opening 30 minutes or so.
-Either side failed to produce anything meaningful in possession and were careless ont the ball.
+Either side failed to produce anything meaningful and was careless on the ball.

 However, the visitors had the ball at the back of the net in the 14th minute after Diego Carlos headed the ball to Larbi, who slotted it in.
 But the goal was disallowed after the linesman claimed that the ball had gone out of play during Sarthak Golui's delivery that was aimed at Carlos.